item4/ugoira/docs/install.rst

 Prerequisites
 -------------

-Cliche is made with the following softwares:
+Ugoira is made with the following softwares:

 Python_ 3.3 or higher
    ugoira is mostly written in Python language.
 It's a high-level scripting